Be Alert to the Latest Scam!

 • The sale and trafficking in foreign lottery tickets is a violation of federal criminal law.

-• If a large check appears from an unknown person, do not cash it.
+• If a check with a large dollar amount arrives at your home from an unknown person, do not cash it.
 Obtain advice from your financial institution.

 If you feel you have been a victim of fraud: